x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbCollection/createIndex_en.md

     The size of sort buffer.
 The default value is 64, the unit is MB.

-    - Zero means don't use sort buffer.
+    - A value of 0 means not to use the sort buffer.
     - When the collection record data volume more than 10 million records, appropriately increasing the sort cache size can increase the speed of index creation.

 > **Note:**